User37som/libbitcoin/bx-input-sign.md

 707e3d717925ba2e98234dd6f3a38eb5
 ```

-> The above step is now optional as a nonce is no longer required.
-From a security standpoint it is preferable to *not* specify a nonce.
+> The above step is now **invalid** as a nonce is no longer allowed.
+This example will be updated to reflect the change.

 Obtain the previous output **script** from the input point.
 ```sh